 Paul Klee’s new paintings contain all the science of the great masters and all the freshness and genius of children.

-This is high praise.
-For artists like Rivera, Picasso, and Matisse, the raw vitality of non-academic art was so compelling, it made the gilt-framed canvases in museums feel counterfeit.
+This was high praise.
+For artists like Rivera, Matisse, and Picasso, the unfiltered energy of non-academic art was so compelling, it made the gilt-framed canvases in museums seem almost counterfeit.
+(Explore more about Matisse)

-Shortly after his 56th birthday, Klee started to show symptoms of scleroderma, a rare and incurable illness that hardens the skin.
-Despite the constraints, he continued to paint, creating some of the most poignant images of his career.
+Shortly after his 56th birthday, Klee began to exhibit the symptoms of scleroderma, a rare and incurable illness that hardens the skin.
+Despite these physical constraints, he continued to paint, creating some of the most poignant images of his career.

 Klee painted his masterpiece, Insula Dulcamara, two years before he died.
-The title contains Latin references to dulcis (sweet) and amarus (bitter), which may refer to solanum dulcamara, an herb whose anti-inflammatory properties were rumored to ease scleroderma.
+The title contains Latin references to dulcis (sweet) and amarus (bitter), perhaps referring to solanum dulcamara, an herb whose anti-inflammatory properties were rumored to ease scleroderma.

-The title may also refer to the artist’s complex feelings about a chronic illness that at least offers the small mercy of advancing slowly.
+The title may also reflect the artist’s complicated feelings about a disease that, at the very least, advances slowly.

-To make the uncharacteristically large Insula Dulcamara, which is nearly six feet wide, Klee began by glueing newsprint over burlap to serve as a ground.
-Next, he layered paint smudges of peach, blue, and spring green on the newsprint to convey the warmth and light of a sprawling landscape.
+To make this uncharacteristically large work, which is nearly six feet wide, Klee glued newsprint over burlap to serve as a ground.
+Over this, he applied smudges of peach, blue, and spring green to evoke the warmth and light of a Mediterranean landscape.

-The long, black calligraphic line running across the top of the picture evokes a shoreline.
-Above the line, the moon rises, a steamship glides by, and the moon sets—time passes by, people pass on.
+Across the top, a long, black calligraphic line suggests a shoreline.
+Above it, the moon rises, a steamship glides by, and the moon sets: Time passes by, people pass on.

 A ghostly white face holds the composition in balance.
 Does the P-shaped figure represent Paul Klee?
-And if so, why is he standing in what appears to be a puddle?
+If so, why is he standing in what appears to be a puddle of water?
 Is the ailing artist getting wet feet?

-Perhaps Insula Dulcamara is a modern interpretation of Titian’s celebrated painting The Three Ages of Man.
-Is the squiggly creature on the left an infant crawling on all fours?
-Is the P-shaped figure an adult looking down a tunnel toward the afterlife, represented by a circle of radiant white light?
+Perhaps Insula Dulcamara is a modern interpretation of Titian’s famous painting The Three Ages of Man.
+Could the squiggly creature on the left be a baby crawling on all fours?
+Might the P-shaped figure be an adult staring into a tunnel at the afterlife—represented by a circle of radiant white light?

-Who can say—I could write ten different interpretations of a Klee painting and the artist liked it that way.
-“If you portray life too literally, you wind up in a wasteland,” he told his students at the Bauhaus School of Art and Design.
+Who can say?
+I could write ten different interpretations of a Klee painting and the artist liked it that way.
+“If you portray life too literally, you wind up in a wasteland,” he cautioned his students at the Bauhaus School of Art and Design.

 Klee initially titled this painting Calypso’s Island after a story in Homer’s Odyssey.
 In the story, a beautiful nymph named Calypso holds the Greek hero Odysseus captive on an island for seven years.
-Yet she is unable to satisfy his desire for his wife, even after offering him immortality “with benefits.”
+But she is unable to quell his longing for his wife, even after offering him immortality “with benefits.”
 In the end, Odysseus escapes from the island and makes his way back home.

-Ultimately, Klee rejected the title Calypso’s Island because he thought it was a little too on the nose.
-“My latest work does point in that direction, though,” the artist confided in Will Grohmann, an art critic.
-“It says, the time has come.”
+Klee ultimately rejected the title Calypso’s Island for being too on the nose.
+“My latest work does point in that direction, though,” he told his friend, the art critic Will Grohmann.
+“It says the time has come.”

-Greenberg confessed that he didn’t really understand modern art until he came across pictures like Klee’s Twittering Machine—an astonishingly prescient image of mechanical birds whose twitter lures its victims into a pit.
-For many people, the painting Twittering Machine captures the pitfalls of trying to mechanize human nature.
+Greenberg later confessed he didn’t really understand modern art until he came across pictures like Klee’s Twittering Machine—an astonishingly prescient image of mechanical birds whose twitter lures its victims into a pit.
+To me, the painting Twittering Machine conveys the folly of trying to mechanize human nature.

 Monumental images glowed like the characters of a Runic language, revealing a style of drawing that was linear, black, thick—like great wooden beams set on a colored background.